unit-coverage/unit-coverage/README.md

 In most coverage tools you can find at least three metrics:

-* Covered lines during all tests.
+* Covered lines during all the tests.
-* Covered branches during all tests.
+* Covered branches during all the tests.
-* Covered functions during all tests.
+* Covered functions during all the tests.

 You run the tests under coverage tool and you receive a report saying how many lines, branches and functions are covered in the whole test run.
 This report tells you which lines were affected and which were not.